sequelize/sequelize/docs/index.md

 (async () => {

+  // BOOSTRAP DB WITH SYNC
   await sequelize.sync();

+  // SAVE A RECORD
   const jane = await User.create({
     username: 'janedoe',
     birthday: new Date(1980, 6, 20)
   });

   console.log(jane.toJSON());

 })();
 ```

 To learn more about how to use Sequelize, read the tutorials available in the left menu.
-Begin with [Getting Started](manual/getting-started.html).
+Begin with the [Quick Start](manual/quick-start.html).

-Of course, using `async` and `await` works normally as well.